MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Related Works

-Cross-encoder models \cite{monobert} are highly effective, but their poor efficiency has led IR practitioners to explore more efficient alternatives.
-One strategy is to avoid matching explicitly tokens within the model's self-attention module and to encode separately queries and documents \cite{karpukhin-etal-2020-dense}.
-Bi-encoders index the document embeddings and compute relevance scores as dot-products; making them very efficient first-stage retrievers.
-But this ability comes with reduced effectiveness, especially in out-of-domain scenarios \cite{rosa2022defensecrossencoderszeroshotretrieval,thakur_beir_2021}, as the model cannot explicitly model query-document interactions.
+\textbf{More efficient ranking paradigms} Cross-encoder models \cite{monobert} are highly effective, but their poor efficiency has led IR practitioners to explore more efficient alternatives.
+Bi-encoders encode queries and documents separately into single vectors \cite{karpukhin-etal-2020-dense}.
+This enables offline document indexing, making bi-encoders very efficient first-stage retrievers, at the cost of reduced effectiveness, particularly in out-of-domain (OOD) scenarios \cite{rosa2022defensecrossencoderszeroshotretrieval,thakur_beir_2021}, as the model cannot explicitly capture query-document interactions.
+Learned Sparse Retrieval models, such as SPLADE \cite{formal2021splade}, improve the effectiveness of dense bi-encoders while retaining their efficiency due to their sparse nature and inverted indexes.

-To improve the effectiveness of dense retrievers, new architectures emerged.
-Late-interaction models, such as ColBERT \cite{khattab2020colbert}, encode queries and passages into multiple vectors (one per token) and aggregate the score of each query token by computing the maximum similarity (\textit{MaxSim} operator) with a document token.
-This results in greater effectiveness, compared to plain bi-encoders, but also induces an efficiency burden on the storage requirement of the system that the follow-up works were supposed to alleviate \cite{santhanam2022colbertv2,santhanam2022plaid}.
-Meanwhile, Learned Sparse Retrieval models, such as SPLADE \cite{formal2021splade}, also improve the effectiveness of bi-encoders, especially in out-of-domain generalization, while retaining their efficiency during retrieval thanks to their sparse nature and inverted indexes.
+In contrast with bi-encoders, late-interaction models, such as ColBERT \cite{khattab2020colbert}, encode queries and passages into multiple vectors (one per token) and aggregate the score of each query token by computing the maximum similarity (\textit{MaxSim} operator) with a document token.
+This yields greater effectiveness at the cost of increased storage, partially addressed by follow-up works \cite{santhanam2022colbertv2,santhanam2022plaid}.

-Finally, Poly-encoders \cite{Humeau2020Poly-encoders} are hybrid architectures, more efficient than cross-encoders and more effective than bi-encoders.
-They summarize the documents into $M$ vectors, reducing the amount of computations done in self-attention.
-However, poly-encoders are highly sensitive to the choice of $M$ and only match the effectiveness of a cross-encoder for high $M$ values (360 in the original paper, longer than the average MS MARCO document).
-These works improve the efficiency of cross-encoders but propose less effective architectures.
-Another direction is to preserve their effectiveness while making them more efficient.
-As for all transformer-based models \cite{transformers}, this means focusing on their main computational bottleneck: the self-attention mechanism \cite{attention}.\\